hoostus/beancount-ynab5/README.md

 You must have *one* of these installed.
 You don't need both.
-If you have aiohttp installed, then the importer will make parallel requests to YNAB, which speeds things up somewht.
+If you have aiohttp installed, then the importer will make parallel requests to YNAB, which speeds things up somewhat.

 The command line options **--enable-async-fetch** and **--disable-async-fetch** will allow you to override the default behaviour.